markdown-it/markdown-it/support/api_header.md

 var resultInline = md.renderInline(your_markdown_inline_string);
 ```

+### Advanced use

-Advanced usage consist of this steps:
+Advanced use consist of this steps:

 1. Create instance with desired preset & options.
 2. Add plugins.